hackbinghamton/IntroToProgrammingWorkshop/FleshingOutTheDetails.md

   * Agile is pretty cool!

 ## Acceptance Criteria
-Acceptance criteria (AC) is a set of pre-established standards that a project must meet to satisfy its users.
+Acceptance criteria (AC) are the pre-established standards that a project must meet to satisfy its users.
 The AC should define the end goals; furthermore, it defines when the project is done.
 This is important so that nothing is forgotten in the process and there is no ambiguity in the design.

 ### When to create an AC
 The AC should be established before development begins.
 At this point, the AC will be written focusing on the end goals.
 If the AC is written after development begins, it is likely that you will write the criteria based off how your program currently functions.